NHSDigital/record-a-vaccination-guidance/app/index.md

 Vaccinations recorded in RAVS are visible in the GP record.

-If you record RSV and Pertussis vaccinations in RAVS, please do not send these records to GPs.
+If you record RSV and pertussis vaccinations in RAVS, do not send these records to GPs.
 This may create duplicate entries in the patient’s GP record.

 ## Regional commissioners

-If you work for one of the NHS regions, find out [how to onboard organisations](/onboarding-organisations/).
+If you work for an NHS region, find out [how to onboard organisations](/onboarding-organisations/).

 ## Help us improve